mulka/ploverwiki/Brief-Ideas.md

 ## Non-Plover Theory Ideas

-You need to define new strokes in your dictionary with these ideas.
+You will need to define new strokes in your dictionary with these ideas.

 ### `SKP-` for ex-

-The default dictionary uses a combination of `KP-` and `S-` to make the leading ex- sound (such as `KPEUT` for "exit" for `SPHRAEUPB` for "explain").
+The default dictionary uses a combination of `KP-` and `S-` to make the leading ex- sound.
+For example: `KPEUT` for "exit" for `SPHRAEUPB` for "explain".

 The rules for which one to use [depend on the consonant following the ex-](https://www.dropbox.com/s/fa7fch2eocubrde/Philadelphia%20Clinic.pdf?dl=0).
 If you don't like this, you can use `SKP-` for a leading ex-:

 * `SKPRAGT` for "extract".
 * `SKPERPBL` for "external".
 * `SKPHRAEUPB` for "explain".

-Note that the leading `SKP-` is also used for some phrase briefs starting with "and" in the default dictionary, such as `SKPEBG` for "and he can" and `SKPALS` for "and also".
+Note: The leading `SKP-` is also used for some phrase briefs starting with "and" in the default dictionary.
+For example:

+* `SKPEBG` for "and he can"
+* `SKPALS` for "and also".

 If this is a problem for you, you can also try `SK*` instead of `SKP-`.

 ### `KPW-` for im- and em-